bbauska/CS198.2x/README.md

 There exist altcoins with protocols where privacy is built in so that there is no suspicion towards any individual user.
 Examples include:

--   **DASH** - employs a network of Masternodes to perform privileged actions (voting on proposals, confirming transactions instantly, and mixing the coins of all network participants)
+-   <b>DASH</b> - employs a network of Masternodes to perform privileged actions (voting on proposals, confirming transactions instantly, and mixing the coins of all network participants)

--   **Monero** - provides guarantees on transaction untraceability and unlinkability
+-   <b>Monero</b> - provides guarantees on transaction untraceability and
+    unlinkability

     -   *Untraceability*: for any incoming transaction, all possible